 - Assess the tax audit findings and explain them

-19) Do you offer any guarantees on your services?
+Do you offer any guarantees on your services?

-Yes!
+Yes, we do offer a free accuracy guarantee!
 We guarantee that if you incur penalties or interest on a tax return due to a mistake we made, we will pay the applicable penalties and interest.
 Please see our guarantee page for further information.

 It is the policy of First Response Tax Service, LLC to keep the information that we collect from you confidential from all sources.
 We restrict access to all nonpublic personal information about you to members of our company who need to know that information to provide services to you.
 We do collect nonpublic personal information about you from the following sources:

 - Information we receive from you on tax preparation organizers or data sheets, worksheets, federal and state tax reporting forms, and from other documents we use in tax preparation or other financial and related